Zhenlisme/heliano/readme.md

 mamba deactivate
 ```
 ## manual installation
 Before installation , you need to be sure that all dependencies have been installed in your computer and their pathes have been added into your environmental variables.
-All dependencies except rnamotif could be installed via conda/mamba.
+All dependencies could be installed via conda/mamba.
 1. download the latest hela package.
 `git clone https://github.com/Zhenlisme/HELA.git`
 2. switch to the source code dorectory that you cloned at the last step.